American Airlines: History

+The earliest predecessor company of American Airlines to commence operations was Robertson Aircraft Corporation, which began mail flights on April 15, 1926.

-American Airlines was started in 1926 as a union of more than eighty small airlines.
-The two organizations from which American Airlines originated were Robertson Aircraft Corporation and Colonial Air Transport.
+American Airlines was established in 1930 through the union of more than eighty small airlines.
+The two primary organizations from which American Airlines originated were Robertson Aircraft Corporation and Colonial Air Transport.
 The former was first created in Missouri in 1921, with both being merged in 1929 into holding company The Aviation Corporation.
 This, in turn, was made in 1930 into an operating company and rebranded as American Airways.
 In 1934, when new laws and attrition of mail contracts forced many airlines to reorganize, the corporation redid its routes into a connected system and was renamed American Airlines.
 The airline fully developed its international business between 1970 and 2000.
 It purchased Trans World Airlines in 2001.

-American had a direct role in the development of the Douglas DC-3, which resulted from a marathon telephone call from American Airlines CEO C. R. Smith to Douglas Aircraft Company founder Donald Wills Douglas Sr., when Smith persuaded a reluctant Douglas to design a sleeper aircraft based on the DC-2 to replace American's Curtiss Condor II biplanes.
-(The existing DC-2's cabin was 66 in wide, too narrow for side-by-side berths.)
+American Airlines played a direct role in developing the Douglas DC-3, which grew out of a marathon telephone call from American Airlines CEO C. R. Smith to Douglas Aircraft Company founder Donald Wills Douglas Sr..
+During the call, Smith persuaded a reluctant Douglas to design a sleeper aircraft based on the DC-2 to replace American's Curtiss Condor II biplanes.
+The existing DC-2 cabin was 66 in wide, making it too narrow for side-by-side berths.
 Douglas agreed to proceed with development only after Smith informed him of American Airline's intention to purchase 20 aircraft.

-The prototype DST (Douglas Sleeper Transport) first flew on December 17, 1935, the 32nd anniversary of the Wright Brothers' flight at Kitty Hawk, North Carolina.
-Its cabin was 92 in wide, and a version with 21 seats instead of the 14–16 sleeping berths of the DST was given the designation DC-3.
-There was no prototype DC-3; the first DC-3 built followed seven DSTs off the production line and was delivered to American Airlines.
-American Airlines inaugurated passenger service on June 26, 1936, with simultaneous flights from Newark, New Jersey, and Chicago, Illinois.
+The prototype Douglas Sleeper Transport (DST) first flew on December 17, 1935, which marked the 32nd anniversary of the Wright Brothers' flight at Kitty Hawk, North Carolina.
+Its cabin was 92 in wide.
+A modified version configured with 21 seats instead of the DST's 14 to 16 sleeping berths was given the designation DC-3.
+There was no prototype for the DC-3; the first unit built followed seven DSTs off the production line and was delivered straight to American Airlines.
+American Airlines inaugurated its passenger service on June 26, 1936, with simultaneous flights departing from Newark, New Jersey, and Chicago, Illinois.